awsdocs/amazon-opensearch-service-developer-guide/doc_source/cognito-auth.md

 After you complete the prerequisites, you can configure an OpenSearch Service domain to use Amazon Cognito for Dashboards\.

 **Note**
 Amazon Cognito is not available in all AWS Regions\.
-For a list of supported regions, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/cognito_identity.html)\.
+For a list of supported Regions, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/cognito_identity.html)\.
 You don't need to use the same Region for Amazon Cognito that you use for OpenSearch Service\.

 ### Configuring Amazon Cognito authentication \(console\)<a name="cognito-auth-config-console"></a>

 Because it creates the [CognitoAccessForAmazonOpenSearch](#cognito-auth-role) role for you, the console offers the simplest configuration experience\.
-In addition to the standard OpenSearch Service permissions, you need the following set of permissions to use the console to create a domain that uses Amazon Cognito authentication for OpenSearch Dashboards:
+In addition to the standard OpenSearch Service permissions, you need the following set of permissions to use the console to create a domain that uses Amazon Cognito authentication for OpenSearch Dashboards\.

 ```
 {